Dawood006/LinearRegression_Assumptions/README.md

 - Visualizations and statistical tests complement each other in diagnosing potential issues.
 - Understanding assumption violations can guide corrective actions, such as transformations or alternative modeling techniques.

-## Contributing

-Contributions are welcome!
-If you have ideas for improving this project, feel free to fork the repository and create a pull request.

-### Acknowledgements

-Special thanks to the data science community for providing the tools and inspiration to make this analysis possible.